 Anarchism’s great refusal of all forms of domination renders it historically flexible, politically comprehensive, and consistently critical—as evidenced by its resurgence in today’s global anticapitalist movement.
 Still, anarchism has yet to acquire the rigor and complexity needed to comprehend and transform the present.

 The Institute for Anarchist Studies (IAS), a nonprofit foundation established in 1996 to support the development of anarchism, is a grant-giving organization for radical writers and translators worldwide.
 To date, we have funded over a hundred projects by authors from countries around the world, including Argentina, Lebanon, Canada, Chile, Ireland, Nigeria, Germany, South Africa, and the United States.
-Equally important, we publish the Anarchist Interventions book series in collaboration with AK Press and Justseeds Artists’ Cooperative, the print and online journal Perspectives on Anarchist Theory, and the new Lexicon pamphlet series, and our new series of books in collaboration with AK Press beginning with Octavia’s Brood.
+Equally important, we publish the Anarchist Interventions book series in collaboration with AK Press and Justseeds Artists’ Cooperative, the print and online journal Perspectives on Anarchist Theory, and the Lexicon pamphlet series, and our new series of books in collaboration with AK Press beginning with Octavia’s Brood.
 We organize educational events such as Anarchist Theory Tracks, onetime talks, and in the past, the Renewing the Anarchist Tradition conference.
 The IAS is part of a larger movement to radically transform society.
 We are internally democratic and work in solidarity with people around the globe who share our values.